-The National CCAA annually offers the National CCAA Scholarship to college-bound high school seniors from various geographic regions attending one of the National CCAA member institutions in the fall.
-For fall 2019, the National CCAA will award eight one-time $1,000 awards.
+The National CCAA Scholarship is offered annually to college-bound high school seniors and transfer students from two-year/community colleges attending one of the National CCAA member institutions in the fall.

 To be eligible for the National CCAA Scholarship:

-- Applicants must graduate in the spring (i.e., spring 2019 high school graduation for fall 2019 awards).
+- Applicants must graduate in the spring (e.g., spring 2021 high school graduation for fall 2021 awards).

-- Recipients must enroll at a National CCAA member institution beginning in fall 2019.
+- Recipients must enroll in a National CCAA member institution beginning in the fall.

 Award recipients will be selected by random drawing.
-One student will be chosen from each of the regions listed below:
+Students will be chosen from each of these regions: